About LVV /

 The centrepiece of the facility contains a series of three large environmental chambers designed for dynamic testing under realistic environmental conditions.
 They offer the ability to control temperature and humidity and to simulate both wind and rainfall.
 A 3.2m x 2.2m integrated shake table and reconfigurable electro-dynamic shakers enables dynamic testing across a broad frequency range within the chambers.
 A separate wave tank facility enables generation of deep water wave conditions.
 A strong wall and floor is also available for the testing of large size components and structures.

-Led by the Dynamics Research Group (DRG) in the University’s Department of Mechanical Engineering, the laboratory offers significant benefits across a range of industrial sectors including energy, aerospace, automotive, renewables and medical engineering.
+Led by the Dynamics Research Group (DRG) in the University’s School of Mechanical, Aerospace & Civil Engineering, the laboratory offers significant benefits across a range of industrial sectors including energy, aerospace, automotive, renewables and medical engineering.

 The DRG is already one of the largest specialist groups in the world; the LVV will drive forward collaborative research and cement Sheffield’s position as a world leader in structural dynamics.